Érick Valencia Salazar: Renewed criminal charges

 On 3 May 2018, the United States District Court for the District of Columbia indicted Valencia for his alleged involvement in international drug trafficking.
 According to court files under federal judge James E. Boasberg, Valencia participated in the distribution of 5 kg or more of cocaine from Mexico and elsewhere for illegal importation into the U.S. from 2003 to 2018.
 If convicted, the indicted states that Valencia would have to forfeit the proceeds he made from the violation.
 This indictment against Valencia was unsealed on 9 August 2018.

 On 16 October 2018, the United States Department of State, Justice, and Treasury announced a joint law enforcement measure against the CJNG, and stated that they were placing significant efforts to apprehend Valencia for his alleged drug trafficking activities.
 The also announced that they are offering up to US$5 million through the Narcotics Rewards Program to anyone that gives U.S. authorities information that leads to his arrest.
 The U.S. government called Valencia a "fugitive" and stated he was likely hiding somewhere in Mexico.

 2022 arrest

 On 4 September 2022, Valencia and two of his associates were detained by Mexican Army and National Guard forces in the Jalisco town of Tapalpa.
 Following his arrest, Valancia was granted an Amparo against his immediate extradition to the United States.

+Extradition to the United States

+On 27 February 2025, Valencia along with 28 other narco figures were extradited to the United States.